Skip to main content

 7. Filing dissolution papers with the state

-When Can I Sue a Dissolved Company?
+When Can I Sue a Company That Went Out of Business?

 The general rule used to be that when a company dissolves it no longer legally exists.
 That means you could no longer sue it, but over time at least two exceptions to this rule have evolved.

-Exception One: The Company Failed to Dissolve Properly
+Exception One: The Company Failed To Dissolve Properly

 The first exception is when a company fails to dissolve properly as part of the winding-up process.
 This is not that uncommon, particularly if the company: